AlphaXenon/noteboard/README.md

 Options:
-    -h, --help          show this help message and exit --version           show program's version number and exit -d, --date    show boards with the added date of every items -i, --interactive   enter interactive mode
+    -h, --help          show this help message and exit --version           show program's version number and exit -d, --date          show boards with the added date of every items -s, --sort          show boards with items on each boards sorted alphabetically by their text -i, --interactive   enter interactive mode
 ```